New York Islanders fire head coach Barry Trotz after four seasons - KESQ

 The Islanders missed the Stanley Cup playoffs this past season after finishing with a 37-35-10 record.

-“It will be a tremendous understatement to say that this was not an easy decision to make,” Islanders general manager Lou Lamoriello said in a statement to NHL.com.
+“It will be a tremendous understatement to say that this was not an easy decision to make,” Lamoriello said in a statement to NHL.com.

 “Unfortunately it is my role to make the best decisions for the organization going forward and I believe that this group of players needs a new voice and this in no way is anything negative on Barry Trotz, who as each and every one of you knows is a tremendous human being.”